nicebyte/niceshade/README.md

 * A mapping from separate image and sampler bindings to auto-generated combined image/sampler bindings (relevant for targets which don't have full separation between textures and samplers at the shader level, i.e. OpenGL);
 * Any additional metadata provided by the user in the technique specification using the `meta:` tag.

 `.pipeline` files are binary.
 Code for parsing the binary format is provided in the `metadata_parser` subfolder of the source code repository.
-Alternatively, `.pipeline` files can be converted to human-readable JSON using the `display_metadata` utility, source code for which is provided in the `samples` subfolder of the repository.
+Alternatively, `.pipeline` files can be converted to human-readable JSON using the `display_metadata` utility, the source code for which is provided in the `samples` subfolder of the repository.
 A detailed description of the metadata file format is provided [below](#metadata-format).

 <a name="vk-hlsl"></a>
 ## Using Vulkan features from HLSL